Web UI Overview

 Views List: A dropdown list of available views, detailed later in this section.
 Some of the available views are Map, and Camera views etc.

-Lights Control: If the UGV is equipped with software controllable lights they can be controlled through a simple drop down button as well as relevant hotkeys, depending on the configuration.
+Lights Control: If the UGV is equipped with software controllable lights they can be controlled here.

 Mission Execution Buttons: These buttons allow users to Start, Pause and Stop an autonomous mission.